 For each power-generating module within the power-generating facility, separate independent PGMDs shall be provided.

-2. The format of the PGMD and the information to be given therein shall be specified by the relevant system operator.
+2. The format of the PGMD and the information to be given therein shall be specified by the regulatory authority.
 The relevant system operator shall have the right to request that the power-generating facility owner include the following in the PGMD: